Dr. Gerardo Zavala, MD | Neurosurgery in San Antonio, TX | Healthline FindCare

 Frequently Asked Questions

-Dr. Zavala accepts Anthem, Blue Cross Blue Shield and CareFirst Blue Cross Blue Shield, and other major insurance plans.
+Dr. Zavala accepts Aetna, Anthem and Blue Cross Blue Shield, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Zavala has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.